 Built on the banks of the Penobscot River, Bangor (pop.
-32,817; pronounced “BANG-gor”) is the largest city in northern Maine.
-This site was an important rendezvous for local tribes, who called it Kenduskeag or “eel-catching place.”
+33,039; pronounced “BANG-gor”) is the largest city in northern Maine.
+This site was an important rendezvous for local Native Americans, who called it Kenduskeag (“eel-catching place”).
 In 1604 Samuel de Champlain sailed up the Penobscot River as far as Treats Falls here, but long-term settlement did not begin until 1769.
 Throughout the next century, Bangor was the most important lumber town in the eastern United States.
 It also developed into a shipbuilding center, and Bangor’s lumber circled the globe.
 The people of Bangor were devoted to providing amusement for the loggers and sailors who would arrive in town with free time and fat wallets.
 In a riverside neighborhood called the Devil’s Half Acre, dozens of bars, bordellos, and gambling dens competed to empty the men’s pockets.

-The Bangor Historical Society Museum (159 Union St., Tues., Thurs., and Sat.
-10am-4pm, $3), housed in an 1836 Greek Revival mansion downtown, has exhibits, furnishings, and paintings reflecting 19th-century life.
+The Bangor Historical Society Museum (159 Union St., Mon.-Sat.
+10am-4pm June-Sept., Tues. and Thurs.
+10am-4pm fall, $5), housed in an 1836 Greek Revival mansion downtown, has exhibits, furnishings, and paintings reflecting 19th-century life.
 Away from the center of Bangor, car, truck, and tractor fans flock to the Cole Land Transportation Museum (405 Perry Rd., daily May-Nov., $7), off I-95 and I-395, which displays more than 200 historic vehicles, from wooden wagons to modern 18-wheelers.

 Thanks to the nearby University of Maine, Bangor has a wide variety of places to eat and drink.
 Unexpectedly, there are a couple of inexpensive Indian and Pakistani places, including Taste of India (68 Main St., 207/945-6865), which gets annual “Best in New England” raves.
 For whiling away an evening, head down to the Sea Dog Brewing Company (26 Front St., 207/947-8009).

-If you prefer character over spotlessness, the pick of Bangor-area lodging is the Charles Inn (20 Broad St., 207/992-2820, $109 and up), a restored 1873 hotel downtown.
-The national chains are out on US-2 near the airport and I-95, a mile or so west of downtown, which is where the fast food is, too.
+If you prefer character over spotlessness, the pick of Bangor-area lodging is the Charles Inn (20 Broad St., 207/992-2820, $120 and up), a restored 1873 hotel downtown.
+The national chains are out on US-2 near the airport and I-95, a mile or so west of downtown, which is also where the fast food is.